-Greenhouse gases are primarily emitted as a result of vehicle operation associated with trips to and from a project, and energy consumption from operation of the buildings.
-Greenhouse gases from vehicles is assessed based on the vehicle miles traveled (VMT) resulting from the project, on a Citywide basis.
+Greenhouse gases from vehicles is assessed based on the vehicle miles traveled (VMT) resulting from a project, on a Citywide basis.
 Residential projects, destination centers (such as a regional mall), and major employers tend to increase VMT in a study area, either by adding new residents traveling in an area, or by encouraging longer trip lengths and drawing in trips from a broader regional area.
 However, non-residential projects and neighborhood-serving uses (e.g. neighborhood parks) tend to lower VMT in a study area because they do not generate new trips within the study area, they divert existing trips.
 These trips are diverted because the new use location is closer to home, on their way to another destination (e.g. work), or is otherwise more convenient.

-The proposed project is a 5,207 square foot carwash facility.
-As further discussed and evaluated in Section XVII (Transportation) of this Initial Study, the project is considered a locally-serving use that does not include any unique characteristics that would draw regional traffic, or would prompt longer trips.
-The project is presumed to have a less than significant impact to the transportation system on the basis of project-generated VMT.
-Additionally, the project is consistent with the City's General Plan and will not create additional trips that have not already been evaluated in the General Plan EIR.
+The project proposes construction of two hotel buildings totaling approximately 133,000 square feet with 241 rooms.
+As discussed in the Transportation section of this Initial Study, the project is consistent with the City's General Plan and will not create additional trips that have not already been evaluated in the General Plan EIR.

-The City's General Plan EIR included an analysis of GHG emissions, which would result from buildout of the City's General Plan.
-The EIR concluded that the General Plan build out would exceed the City's threshold of 2.25 MT CO2e per service population and that the effect was cumulatively considerable.
-Although mitigation measures were adopted as part of the General Plan, those measures would not reduce impacts to less than significant levels, and impacts were considered significant and unavoidable.
-The proposed project is consistent with the land use assumptions in the General Plan IER and does not require further analysis per the tiering provisions of CEQ.
+The City's General Plan Update (GPU) EIR included an analysis of GHG emissions, which would result from buildout of the City's General Plan.
+The EIR concluded that General Plan build out would exceed the City's threshold of 2.25 MT CO2e per service population and that the affect was cumulatively considerable.
+Although mitigation measures were adopted as part of the General Plan, those measures would not reduce impacts to less-than-significant levels and impacts were considered significant and unavoidable.
+The proposed project is consistent with the land use assumptions in the GPU EIR and does not require further analysis per the tiering provisions of CEQA.
 The project includes reasonable and feasible design measures to reduce emissions, including implementation of the latest Cal-Green and energy efficiency code requirements.
-The project complies with General Plan policy related to GHG and the project does not result in any new GHG impacts not previously analyzed in the General Plan EIR; therefore, impacts are less than significant.
+The project complies with General Plan policy related to GHG and the project does not result in any new GHG impacts not previously analyzed in the GPU EIR; therefore, impacts are less than significant.